hammerlab/style-guides/ocaml.md

 Then, the projects grows:

 - Everything should be in a **library**; without module initializations (most
   important: no side effects or C-stub calls when a module loads; prefer `init` functions if needed).
-- An application is a `main.ml` file that parses the command line (and/or environment variables) and calls library functions (and that's all).
+- An application is a `main.ml` file that just parses the command line (and/or environment variables) and calls library functions (and that's all).

 Bigg-ish projects should look like: